samstav/simpl/README.md

 ### Deployments

-A deployment defines and points to a running application stack.
-It consists of a blueprint, an environment to deploy the resources to, and any additional inputs specific to this deployment.
+A deployment defines and points to a running application and the infrastructure it is running on.
+It combines a blueprint, an environment to deploy the resources to, and any additional inputs specific to this deployment.

     # Actual running app and the parameters supplied when deploying it